Paradragon/cc-extra-expressions-pack/README.md

 ## Mod conflicts
 There are no known mod conflicts.
-Although mods that switch playable character, obviously, lack proper support.
+Although mods that switch playable character or change default expression sprites, naturally, lack proper support.

 # What does it do, exactly?
 By itself, EX2 has no effect on the game and so is only useful as a resource dependency for other mods.